-Step 1: Your production costs for 10 units, your fixed revenue, and the number of coupons will be announced to you.
-This information does not change over the experiment and may or may not be the same as other participants.

-Step 2: You determine the offers to sell and bids to buy and record them in an excel sheet on your computer screen.
-The, submit them to the authority over the computer network.

-Step 3: The authority announces a uniform price and you must check how many units of the coupons in your transaction are traded in the excel sheet.
-Then, the computer will auto-matically calculate the resulting experimental earning for each period.
+- Step 1: Your production costs for 10 units, your fixed revenue, and the number of coupons will be announced to you.
+This information does not change over the experiment and may or may not be the same as other participants. - Step 2: You determine the offers to sell and bids to buy and record them in an excel sheet on your computer screen.
+The, submit them to the authority over the computer network. - Step 3: The authority announces a uniform price and you must check how many units of the coupons in your transaction are traded in the excel sheet.
+Then, the computer will automatically calculate the resulting experimental earning for each period.

-13In the presentation for UPA experiments, the concrete numbers for v_1, \ldots, v{10} , bids to buy and offers to sell are provided to practice the following questions.
+$^{14}$ In the presentation for UPA experiments, the concrete numbers for $v_1, \ldots, v{10}$ , bids to buy and offers to sell are provided to practice the following questions.
 A set of numbers is different for each subject.

-809 Step 4: Record your experimental earning in the record sheet, and Steps 2-4 will be repeated until 810 the experimenter announces the end of the experiment.
-811 Step 5: Finally, the total experimental earnings will be calculated, and the experimenters will 812 apply the exchange rate to identify the real cash payment to you.
-813 010 It is very important that you clearly understand these instructions.
-814 It is very important that you clearly understand these instructions.
+- Step 4: Record your experimental earning in the record sheet, and Steps 2-4 will be repeated until the experimenter announces the end of the experiment. - Step 5: Finally, the total experimental earnings will be calculated, and the experimenters will apply the exchange rate to identify the real cash payment to you.

+It is very important that you clearly understand these instructions.

 Please raise your hand if you have any questions.